owasp-dep-scan/dep-scan/README.md

 depscan --src /tmp/scanslim.tar -o reports/depscan-scan.json -t docker
 ```

-Refer to the docker tests under GitHub action workflow for this repo for more examples.
+Refer to the docker tests under the GitHub action workflow for this repo for more examples.

 ### Scanning projects locally (Docker container)